RafalFilipek/jquery.tree/README.md

  * `auto_switch_add` : Default `false`.
 You can specify this option as a function.
 That returns jQuery object witch will be prepended into all node elements that contains another branch.
  * `switch` : By default, `.switch`.
 This selector defines element which will toggle subbranch for specified node.
 If your're using `auto_switch_add` option remember to add this class to element.
  * `auto_open_class`: By default, `open`.
 If you will add this class to any node or branch it will be visible after initialization.
  * `events` : By default its a `{}` ( empty object ).
 Here you can specify all events for any element of your tree.
-Keys defiens events names and selected and values is a function that will be executed.
+Each key defines events names and selectors.
+Values are a functions that will be executed.
 You can find some examples in _Examples_ section.

 ## Examples